camunda/camunda-docs-manual/content/webapps/cockpit/dashboard.md

 # Metrics

 {{< enterprise >}}
-Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.
+Please note that this feature is only included in the enterprise edition of the Camunda Platform, it is not available in the community edition.
 {{< /enterprise >}}

 {{< img src="../img/dashboard-metrics.png" title="Cockpit Dashboard Metrics" >}}